 Other requirements include a tapeworm treatment for dogs travelling to countries including Ireland and Northern Ireland, but this is not currently required for pets travelling to France.

-On arrival, the entrance process is likely to be similar to before.
+On arrival, the entrance process remains as it was before.
 You will be asked to present the above documents and scan your pet’s microchip.

 What is an Animal Health Certificate?